web3bindings/prototype/README.md

 ## Architecture Specification
 ![logo](https://github.com/web3bindings/branding/blob/master/architecture.png)
 ### Contract Metadata: Protocol Object Model (POM)
 The POM represents a protocol with a logical graph.
-The contract metadata has two parts: 'read' (i.e.  ) and 'write' (i.e. ).
+The contract metadata has two parts: 'read' and 'write'.
 Both parts refer to a shared ontology defined by the protocol.
-The POM pulls from the root contract ABIs.

 #### Read Semantics
 The goal of the 'read' semantics is to define structured *queries* over your contract data.

-The semantic creates a Subgraph module with an GraphQL Schema and Mapping File.
+The read semantic standard this exmaple project uses is a Subgraph (The Graph), which defines a GraphQL Schema and Mapping File.

 #### Write Semantics
 The goal of the 'write' semantics is to bundle complex contract transactions (and external service interactions) into simple *actions* for the application developer to use.

-The semantic ([`Proposal.create("infomation", imageByteCode, 5ETH)`]) sits in a runtime environment (WASM module) that provides methods (ABI.json), contract code comments (RADSPEC), and service connection (IPFS, Web3, etc).
+The write semantic standard is not currently developed, but this project aims to articulate an ideal development environment which can be seen here: `protocol-example/write/Protocol.ts`.

-This can be used as a standard for the creation of a Web3 + Typescript + WASM + Browser application interface for dApp developers.
+The semantic ([`Proposal.create("infomation", imageByteCode, 5ETH)`]) sits in a runtime environment (WASM module) and has access to contracts and service connection (IPFS, Web3, etc).

 #### Publishing
 Anyone can publsh the POM metadata for a protocol, which acts as the source of truth for the **Web3Bindings Generator**.
 ```json
 {
   "name": "MyProtocol",